wikimatze/vimfiles/mappings.md

 # Different Stuff
 - `:map` ... over view of all mappings of the current session
 - `:messages` ...  history of all events of the current session
-- `:ascii` ... di splays the ASCII, Hex and Octal representation of the character under the actual cursor
+- `:ascii | ga` ... displays the ASCII, Hex and Octal representation of the character under the actual cursor
 - `:retab` ... re place all tabs of a file with spaces
 - `:options` ...  opens a new window with all specified options you can set in Vim (even with nice